Estate planning can be overwhelming at first glance.

 Have a family meeting.
 Let loved ones know whether you would like to be buried or cremated.
 It is not uncommon to specify where you would like your final resting place to be and what type of funeral and/or memorial service you would like to have.
 Some people even pick out the music and pictures they want to be displayed.

 This does not need to be specified in a rigid legal document.
-You can make your wishes know in a hand-written letter and include it in your estate planning binder.
+You can make your wishes known in a hand-written letter and include it in your estate planning binder.

 Step 12.
 If You Own a Business, Create a Succession Plan